Ademileke12/AppBash/README.md

 7.Compile a C file

-#Usage
+# Usage
-Download script and place in desired folder.
+Clone repository and move Appbash.sh to desired folder.
 Run script with "./Appbash.sh"
 If you get and error then copy the following command "Chmod u+x *.sh" and run the script again.